rokm/matlab_mexopencv/README.md

 git submodule update --init --recursive cd ..
 ```
-The above command should also pull in all external dependencies
+The above commands should also pull in all external dependencies
 (opencv, opencv-contrib, mexopencv) as git submodules from their
 corresponding repositories.